-The Hampshire College campus police department provides protection and services to all members of the College community, including its visitors and guests, 24 hours a day, 7 days a week.
+The Hampshire College campus police department provides services and protection to all members of the College community, including its visitors and guests, 24 hours a day, 7 days a week.

 The campus police department is located on the ground floor of the Harold F. Johnson Library Center.

-As the main purpose of the campus police department is to protect life and property.
+The main purpose of the campus police department is to support the learning and work of the community by protecting life and property and providing services to support our campus student, faculty, staff, and visitors.
 Officers patrol the campus round-the-clock on foot, on specially equipped mountain bikes, or in cruisers.

-Moreover, each officer is certified yearly in cardiopulmonary resuscitation and first-aid techniques, and every three years in first-responder skills.
-Each also attends a training session on civil rights and diversity, and four officers have been certified by the state as sexual assault investigators.
+Moreover, each officer is certified yearly in cardiopulmonary resuscitation and First Responder.
+Each also attends a training session on civil rights and diversity, and several officers have been certified by the state as sexual assault investigators.

 The department maintains close working relationships with the College and the Amherst and Hadley police departments, the Massachusetts State Police, and the Northwestern District Attorney's office.